AhmadRaiyan01/Leaking-Information-from-Black-Hole/Readme.md

 ## Overview:

-This project explores whether structured quantum information can exist within what appears to be random Hawking Radiation.
-Using Qiskit, a pair of qubits is used to simulate:

-1.One qubit as Hawking Radiation

-2.One qubit as the black hole's interior
+This project explores the possibility of recovering structured information from Hawking Radiation emitted by black holes, using quantum circuits and time reversal.
+By simulating black hole evaporation with upto 24 qubits (will try with more qubits), I aim to investigate the potential of quantum time reversal processes for information recovery.
+The project uses **Qiskit** to simulate quantum system.

-We entangle them and apply reversible transformation and noise - then compare measurement outcomes before and after "reversing time" using KL divergence (relative entropy).
+We entangle them, create noise to mimic black holes and apply reversible transformation and noise - then compare measurement outcomes before and after reversing time using KL divergence (relative entropy).
 The goal is to investigate if information can be recovered or traced, simulating how it might behave near a black hole's boundary.

 ## Motivation: